Flurry Logo

 Body

 The response body or payload data.
 Most commonly used for validating API response content.
-Default source for events from event streams.
+Default source for data from data streams.

 Headers